Public Distribution System (India): Suggestions

 In aggregate, only about 42% of subsidised grains issued by the central pool reach the target group, according to a Planning Commission study released in March 2008.

 But the United Progressive Alliance, which came to power in 2004, decided on a common minimum programme (CMP) and on the agenda was food and nutrition security.
 Under that the government had plans to strengthen the food security program DS.

 However, finance minister Arun Jaitley in his budget speech went contrary to the idea proposed in the CMP and proposed the idea of the food stamp scheme.
 He has proposed to try the scheme in few districts of India to see its viability.

 In a 2014 judgment, Delhi High Court has ruled that fair price shops cannot be allotted to a below poverty line card holder.

-Corruption and allegations
+Corruption and reforms

 The Aaj Tak news channel on 14 October 2013 performed a sting operation on PDS named Operation Black.
 It showed how the distribution reaches mills instead of fair price shops.

 NDTV produced a show which documented how the Government of Chhattisgarh's food department managed to fix its broken system so that the diversion of grain came down from about 50% in 2004–05 to about 10% in 2009–10.

 Research on the PDS suggests (as these two programmes show) that the situation varies quite a lot across the country.